 Thankfully, in the years since shocking cases of clergy sexual abuse were first brought to light, there has been significant reform in how the Church and religious orders like the Jesuits handle allegations of sexual abuse.
-The majority of the cases related to the names that on the list date back decades.
+The majority of the cases related to the names on the list date back decades.
 While even one case is abhorrent, it is consoling to know that the safeguards we have put in place are helping to create safe environments for everyone.

 Ensuring Safe Environments

 The Jesuits and employees of the Jesuits West Province are committed to protecting and promoting the well-being of all individuals.
 Since 2003, the Province has engaged Praesidium, an independent accrediting agency that audits and offers abuse prevention programs to religious orders in the United States.
 This program meets the standards of the Conference of Major Superiors of Men requiring all members in public ministry to complete educational programs on understanding and preventing sexual abuse and creating safe environments.

 Consistent with the principles and directives articulated by the United States Conference of Catholic Bishops1 and the Conference of Major Superiors of Men2, the Province is committed to:

 - protecting children and vulnerable adults from physical and sexual abuse

 - ensuring safe ministerial environments

 - responding promptly, effectively and compassionately to anyone reporting abuse